oughtinc/ergo/README.md

 ## Notebooks using Ergo

-The following notebooks have been created at different points in time and use Ergo in inconsistent ways.
+The notebooks below have been created at different points in time and use Ergo in inconsistent ways.
 Most are rough scratchpads of work-in-progress and haven't been cleaned up for public consumption:

 1. [Relating Metaculus community distributions: Infections, Deaths, and IFR](notebooks/community-distributions.ipynb)
     - A notebook for the model shown above that uses a model to update Metaculus community distributions towards consistency